 Read by Obama himself, A Promised Land is a deeply personal and compelling account of what it was like to experience such a historic presidency firsthand.
 The story covers Obama’s search for his own identity, his early political aspirations, and the landmark Iowa caucus victory that paved the way to his presidency.

-Intimate and introspective, Obama talks frankly about the impact his role had on his family, the pressures of such decision-making on a world stage, and his own self-doubt and disappointment.
+Intimate and introspective, Obama talks frankly about the impact his role had on his family, the pressures of decision-making on a world stage, and his own self-doubt and disappointment.

 If you enjoy political memoirs and biographies, this is a must-listen.